Agoric/agoric-sdk/packages/swingset-liveslots/src/vatstore-usage.md

 * `v6.vs.vc.2.|entryCount`: `4` (the size of the collection as a numeric string)
 * `v6.vs.vc.2.|label`: `mylabel` (a debugging label provided in the `make*Store` call that creates the collection)
-* `v6.vs.vc.2.|nextOrdinal`: `1` (a numeric string counter used to allocate index values for Objects used as keys)
+* `v6.vs.vc.2.|nextOrdinal`: `1` (a numeric string counter used to allocate index values for Objects used as keys, see `generateOrdinal` in [collectionManager.js](./collectionManager.js))
 * `v6.vs.vc.2.|schemata`: `{"body":"#[{\\"#tag\\":\\"match:scalar\\",\\"payload\\":\\"#undefined\\"}]","slots":[]}`

 The `schemata` is a capdata serialization of the Matcher constraints recorded for the collection.
-These constraints can limit keys to be just strings, or numbers, etc. The schemata consists of an array in which the first element is a schema for the keys and the second is a separate schema for the values.
+These constraints can limit keys to be just strings, or numbers, etc. (see [Patterns](https://github.com/endojs/endo/tree/master/packages/patterns)).
+The schemata consists of an array in which the first element is a schema for the keys and the second is a separate schema for the values.

 Each entry in the collection gets put into a single vatstore entry with a capdata-serialized value: